Contractions may be a sign of urinary tract infection

 - Contractions.
 Contractions can be the first and only symptom of bacteria in the urine.

-- The need to urinate often, which is a difficult symptom to detect as most pregnant women urinate more often without having a urinary tract infection.
+- The need to urinate often, is a difficult symptom to detect as most pregnant women urinate more often without having a urinary tract infection.

 - Burning pain when urinating.